SEO Strategy Framework to Optimise Landing Pages

-Once you’ve ticked all the boxes for on-site SEO, you can start cracking on with the off-site SEO.
-This includes things like creating articles, press releases, informative blogs, infographics, and building back links.
+Once you’ve ticked all the boxes for on-site SEO, you can start cracking on with off-site SEO.
+This includes things like creating articles, press releases, informative blogs, infographics, and building backlinks.

 On-site SEO will only get you so far, especially if you’re in a highly competitive or overly saturated market or industry.
 Creating content and backlinks, and distributing this, will help build up your website’s Domain Authority, send links back to your site, build up Link Juice in Google and ultimately help you rank even higher.

 Once all this is up and running you need to be able to measure it all.
 Ensure Google Analytics is set up on your website so you can see how you landing pages are doing, which search terms are performing well, which keywords are leading to sales etc.